shaderology/hShadertoy/README.md

 6. Open **Editor** in hShadertoy shelf

 ### Known limitations
-- Shadertoy global uniforms (iChannel#, iTime.. ) used outside mainImage() will be transpiled as undefined variables and produce incomplete shader
+- Shadertoy global uniform iTime used outside mainImage() will be transpiled as constant
 - dFdx(), dFdy() and fwidth() are just passthrough functions. (not supported in OpenCL)
 - **fragColor** and **fragCoord** are expected in mainImage().
 Custom names will fail.
 This will be fixed at some point in near future.
 Prob needs a simple RegEx parsing in transpile_glsl.py